icon-project/loopchain/README.md

 (venv) $ tbears balance -u http://127.0.0.1:9100/api/v3 hx63499c4efc26c9370f6d68132c116d180d441266

 // Result
-balance in hex: 0xde0b6b3a7640000 balance in decimal: 1000000000000000000
+balance in hex: {your balance in hex}
+balance in decimal: {your balance in decimal}
 ```

 * Send transaction

-Now that you have received a sufficient amount of icx, you can use it to send transactions.
+If you have sufficient amount of icx, you can use it to send transactions.

 ```
 usage: tbears sendtx [-h] [-u URI] [-k KEYSTORE] [-c CONFIG] json_file